PubliusV/data-philosophy/README.md

 I've spent 7 years doing data work at growth-stage companies: building infrastructure, designing experiments, forecasting revenue, optimizing marketing spend, and creating tools that help teams make better decisions.
 Along the way, I've learned that data work isn't just a matter of technical skill, but also understanding problems, building relationships, choosing the right tools for the job, and honestly measuring your results.

-This guide summarizes how I think about doing data work that creates real value.
-It's not a playbook (every company is different), but it's a framework I return to when deciding what to work on and how to approach it.
+This piece summarizes how I think about doing data work that creates real value.
+It's not a prescriptive playbook so much as it is a framework of thinking about how data fits best into an organization that values data-driven decision making.

 ---